 - The cost of hiring a new employee which will include advertising, interviewing, screening, and hiring.

-- The cost of onboarding a new employee, which will include training and management time.
+- The cost of onboarding a new employee will include training and management time.

 - Cost of lost productivity—it sometimes takes a new employee one to two years to reach the productivity of an existing employee.

-- Cost of lost engagement— existing employees tend to disengage and lose productivity on seeing their fellow team mates move out.
+- Cost of lost engagement— existing employees tends to disengage and lose productivity on seeing their fellow teammates move out.

 - Cost of customer service and errors— new employees take time to settle down and until then can take longer to solve customer problems.